Brisbane & Bremer Rivers ~ Riverwatch

 Further information is available via Brisbane VTS or Notice to Mariners

-Commercial vessels should generally operate as close as practicable to the starboard side of the centre third of the navigable river unless it is unsafe to do so.
-Masters are required to give position calls via VHF channel 12 and/or 13 on approach to sharp/blind bends and bridges, with additional calls when overtaking other vessels or in restricted visibility.
+Commercial vessels should generally operate as close as practicable to the starboard side of the centre third of the navigable river unless it is unsafe.
+Masters are required to give position calls via VHF channels 12 and/or 13 on approach to sharp/blind bends and bridges, with additional calls when overtaking other vessels or in restricted visibility.
 Commercial vessels and recreational power craft operate in the centre third of the river however they do enter the outer thirds when docking and crossing the river.
-When entering and exiting the outer thirds of the river, commercial vessels and recreational power craft are required to maintain a proper lookout for all passive craft
+Commercial vessels and recreational power craft are required to maintain a proper lookout for all passive crafts when entering and exiting the outer thirds of the river.